Want to talk to us about privacy and your data?

 Complaints.

+The law requires us to address complaints with you BEFORE your complaint is addressed by the Regulator.
 We trust that we will be able to resolve any data issues you may have.
-Please contact us in the first instance if you have a complaint.
-The ICO requires us to address complaints with you BEFORE they deal with your complaint.
+Please contact us in the first instance if you have a complaint and we will attempt to resolve your complaint without undue delay.

 If we have been unable to ‘resolve your complaint’, you may make a complaint to the UK regulator, their contact details can be found on their website at www.ico.org.uk.